NTiger07/NTiger07/README.md

 <h1 align="center">Hi, I'm Favour Olaleru 👋</h1>
-<h3 align="center">I’m a Front-End Developer 💻</h3>
+<h3 align="center">I’m a Fullstack Developer 💻</h3>

 <p align="center">
-I'm a developer who loves building front-end applications & learning new technologies.
-I've also helped people develop their web apps.
-I've been working with React.js for over a year now.
-My goal is to be able to build applications that are fast, responsive, and fun to use.
+I specialize in building fullstack web applications with clean, intuitive interfaces and robust, scalable architecture.
+I work with TypeScript and frameworks like React and Next.js on the frontend, while using Node.js, Express and MongoDB to handle the backend and data logic.
 </p>